-The rest of the paper is organized as follows.
 Section 2 presents examples that highlight the need for automated sanitizer placement.
 Section 3 gives an overview to our approach for automatic sanitizer placement.
 Section 4 presents dataflow analyses and algorithms to implement our approach.
 Section 5 describes our experimental evaluation.
-Finally, Sections 6 and 7 describe related work and conclude.
+Related work is discussed in Section 6.
+Finally, Sections 7 and 8 describe future work and conclude.